 World War II started during Maxwell’s second year at Princeton.
 He enlisted in the U.S. Navy and was assigned to a naval intelligence group as an antisubmarine warfare officer.
 He was stationed in New York City in the unit headed by Commander Harry H. Hess, his thesis advisor at Princeton.
-In January 1944, Maxwell was transferred to New Caledonia, the headquarters for all U.S. military forces in the Pacific.
-He remained there until October 1945 and was discharged upon his return to the states.
+In January 1944, Maxwell was transferred to New Caledonia, in the southwest Pacific, the headquarters for all U.S. military forces in the Pacific.
+He remained there until he was discharged in October 1945.
 The reunited family returned to Princeton, where John worked to finish his dissertation, receiving the PhD degree in 1946.

-Maxwell contributed great service to the geosciences.
+Maxwell willingly contributed untold hours of volunteer time to his geosciences colleagues.
 He was elected president of the American Geological Institute, 1971, and president of the Geological Society of America, 1973.
 He was chairman, Earth Sciences Division, National Research Council, 1970-72, and again 1981-85; chairman, Advisory Panel, Earth Sciences Division, National Science Foundation 1975-76; consultant to Advisory Committee on Reactor Safeguards of the Nuclear Regulatory Commission, 1976-1984; vice chairman of the board of the International Geological Correlations Program, UNESCO 1979-1984; and member of the scientific panel advisory committee to the Gas Research Institute on the Siljan Deep Hole project in Sweden.
-His service on these panels and organizations made him a valuable counselor when seeking input on people and issues.

 Maxwell received numerous awards.
 He graduated Phi Beta Kappa at DePaul University and was awarded a Thomas F. Andrews Fellowship at the University of Minnesota.
 He was a Fulbright Research Scholar in Italy in 1952 and a Guggenheim Scholar in Italy during 1961-62.
 Living in Italy was a life-expanding cultural experience for his entire family.
 He was selected as a distinguished lecturer by the Canadian Institute of Mining in 1966, and a Sigma Xi National Lecturer in 1967.
 His 1969-1970 lecture tour for the American Chemical Society earned him their Speaker of the Year Award.
 He was also recognized by his alma maters.
 In 1972, the University of Minnesota gave him their Outstanding Achievement Award.
 In 1988, DePaul University presented him an Honorary Doctor of Sciences.